 H.R.
 240: Department of Homeland Security Appropriations Act, 2015

-From Jan 2013 to Dec 2016, Valadao missed 14 of 2,507 roll call votes, which is 0.6%.
+From Jan 2013 to Jul 2018, Valadao missed 34 of 3,618 roll call votes, which is 0.9%.
 This is better than the median of 2.4% among the lifetime records of representatives currently serving.
-ProPublica has tracked 1 explanation for these missed votes.
 The chart below reports missed votes over time.